UniversalDependencies/docs/_sq/template-index.md

 ## Tokenization and Word Segmentation

 * Words are delimited based on whitespace and punctuation.
-* Multi-word tokens exist and have been segmented based on whitespace as well.
+* No multi-word tokens occur.
+However, multi-word units exist and have been segmented based on whitespace as well.
 In the current dataset, they appear in the following forms:
   * adjectives, i.e. i madh (big)
   * pronouns, i.e. i cili (who)
   * nouns (nominalized participle), i.e. të vdekurit (the dead)